 The objectives of the two activities are also distinct.
 Businesses typically do the merger activity to reduce operating costs, expand market coverage, and increase profits.
 On the other hand, unions can help two small, medium, or large companies.

 In contrast to acquisitions, this activity is typically carried out by a company to purchase a supplier company to reduce production costs per unit and increase production capacity.
+Apart from mergers, procurement management software can also help you find the best suppliers.

 When two companies merge, the companies that result are treated on an equal footing.
 In an acquisition, however, the more powerful acquiring company has more control over the acquired business.